umd-cgs/rhistiamc/README.md

 4. Run the src/Hist_Data.R script

+5. If desired to make figures or perform analysis on the historical and IAM data (optional), then open and run the src/combine_and_plot.R

 ## Notes:
 Only the files in mappings and src are git managed, others are ignored to reduce repository size (see .gitignore).